QUICK ANSWER

 | Final confirmation | Decide whether to sit, reschedule, or add study time | Use score bands and topic floors |

-For a 30-day plan, take your first serious full exam around Day 21 and your second around Day 26 or 27.
+For a 30-day plan, take your first serious full exam around day 21 and your second around day 26 or 27.

-For exam week, take one full timed exam about three or four days before the real test.
+In the final week, take one full timed exam about three or four days before the real test.
 Do not take a full exam the night before Pearson VUE.

-How to Simulate Pearson VUE at Home
+How to simulate Pearson VUE at home

 Use this setup: